Be Here Now (George Harrison song): 2014 appraisal

 The song continues to receive attention following the 2014 Apple Years Harrison reissues.
 In Mojo, Tom Doyle writes of Living in the Material World "spot[lighting] the spirituality and the dreaminess" in Harrison's songwriting, through "the gentle, non-preachy 'The Light That Has Lighted the World' and 'Be Here Now', both great works of look-around-you wonder".
 In a review for Blogcritics, Chaz Lipp views the production on the album as "meticulous" and superior to All Things Must Pass, such that "[t]he delicate melodies of songs like 'The Day the World Gets 'Round' and 'Be Here Now' are never lost in bombast."
 Writing for PopMatters, Scot Elingburg pairs "Be Here Now" with "Don't Let Me Wait Too Long" as Material World tracks that "offer much more than just Harrison's Hindu-inspired teachings; they also offer up the chance for larger dialogue within music."

 Nick DeRiso, co-founder of the music website Something Else!, includes "Be Here Now" among the highlights of Harrison's solo career on Apple Records, and describes the track as "[a]n enveloping moment of wonder".
-New Zealand Herald music critic Graham Reid has similarly written of "Be Here Now" belonging among Harrison's "finest work", and he finds the song "every bit as emotionally revealing as anything by Lennon".

 In his review for Classic Rock magazine, Paul Trynka writes:

 The towering achievement of this album is, you might say, the preachiest song, "Be Here Now".
 A straightforward evocation of Buddhist philosophy, its modal folk riffs and wavering melody are enchanting.
 Writer Ian MacDonald suggested that Nick Drake's "River Man" was based on this same Buddhist notion of mindfulness, and there's a similar combination of dreaminess and fierce intensity in this song, which is a masterpiece.Paul Trynka, "George Harrison The Apple Years 1968–75", Classic Rock, November 2014, p.
 105.

 Cover versions

 The 5th Dimension covered "Be Here Now" as part of the opening medley on their 1975 album Earthbound, produced and arranged by Jimmy Webb.
 Singer Robyn Hitchcock recorded the track, along with covers of songs by Johnny Cash, Bob Dylan, David Bowie and others, for a download-only album released in December 2010.
 Described by the website Slicing Up Eyeballs as a "pristine acoustic take", Hitchcock's version of "Be Here Now" appeared as the opening track on the collection.
+In 2024, Beck released a cover of the song, it was described as "atmospheric" by NME.

 Coinciding with the release of The Apple Years, "Be Here Now" was one of 27 Harrison songs played at George Fest, an all-star concert organised by his son Dhani and held at the Fonda Theatre, Los Angeles, on 28 September 2014.
 The song was performed by Cult vocalist Ian Astbury.
 In a review of the concert, for No Depression magazine, C.J.
 Gronner described Astbury's performance as "my favorite part of the night".